kleqing/VAIO-SVF14217SGW-Hackintosh/README.md

 - Acidanthera, Mieze, USBToolBox, etc. for all the kext.
 - Rehabman for the patched DSDT files.

+## My last word
-## This project can be down soon in January since I will change from Hackintosh to real mac.
-That also mean both OpenCore_No_ACPI and this repository will be down soon.
+- This project can be down soon in January since I will change from Hackintosh to real mac.
+- That also mean both OpenCore_No_ACPI and this repository will be down soon.
 You can download the last version and then update the config (and efi files too).
-I'm very appreciate to pull all your request!
+I'm very appreciate to pull all your request! ;)